We Came to Dance

-"We Came to Dance" is the final single from Ultravox's sixth studio album Quartet (the third studio album recorded with singer Midge Ure), recorded in Air Studios and released on Chrysalis Records on 18 April 1983.
+"We Came to Dance" is the fourth and final single from Ultravox's sixth studio album Quartet (the third studio album recorded with singer Midge Ure), recorded at AIR Studios and released on Chrysalis Records on 27 May 1983.
 The single reached #18 on the UK charts on 18 June.
 This was the last of seven consecutive top-20 singles for the band.